davidblackuk/fred-godot/README.md

 # TODO

+Should we move this into a project board on Git hub?

 + Change game resolution to match charactor width height of spectrum? (currently the hight is too short)
-+ Ladders
++ ~~Ladders~~
-  + Fred can pause on climbing ladders
+  + ~~Fred can pause on climbing ladders~~
-  + Fred can exit / fall off ladders by walking
+  + ~~Fred can exit / fall off ladders by walking~~
+  + I want to be able to tint ladders~~
 + Fred death
   + Enemy collisions
   + Falling too far
   + Behaviour
-    + restart level
+    + restart level?
+    +   All victims reset?
     + reset Fred
 + Rescue victims
-    + Should I use the same mechanic as the original game and make fred visit the ambulance on each rescue?
+    + Should We use the same mechanic as the original game and make fred visit the ambulance on each rescue?
         + Or victims animate out
-        + or victims animate them selves top the ambulance
+        + or victims animate them selves to the ambulance
     + Monitor count of victim rescues
+        + Increment score (Are we even going to show it unless there are other things to get points from)
     + Open the door and send off the ambulance on level complete
 + Sliding platforns
 + Crumbling platforms
 + Slopes (with jump through?)
++ Ropes
 + Mask fred
 + Export to HTML and host on overtaken by events
 + Improve graphics as levels go on